-For example, early on Attebery makes the interesting observation that the primary sexual organ in pulp SF is the characters eve.
-Male are always described their in terms of overpowering, penetrating gaze; female characters bat their eyelashes and demurely look away.
+For example, early on Attebery makes the interesting observation that the primary sexual organ in pulp SF is the eye.
+Male characters are always described in terms of their overpowering, penetrating gaze; female characters bat their eyelashes and demurely look away.
 The innate assumptions of the writers are all there, if only you have eyes to see.